Cédric Wermuth: Personal life

 Cédric Wermuth and his brother Yann grew up in a very liberal household focused on confronting inequality and helping those in need.
 Their father says he and his wife never sat them down to spell out their values and ideology, but the boys learned from their childhood experiences.
 Otto was involved in SP and Laurence participated in anti-nuclear campaigns.
 They invited refugees—especially those from Yugoslavia in the 1990s—to their home and did what they could to support these families.
-Cédric credits these experiences as where his interest in social justice began.
-He and Yann were given enough autonomy growing up that they developed self-regulation and self-discipline; their parents never used corporal punishment or what Cédric refers to as "authoritarian structures."
+Wermuth credits these experiences as where his interest in social justice began.
+He and Yann were given enough autonomy growing up that they developed self-regulation and self-discipline; their parents never used corporal punishment or what Wermuth refers to as "authoritarian structures."
 The family read voraciously and both boys were successful in school.

 Laurence struggled with bipolar disorder and made several suicide attempts throughout her life, particularly when experiencing depressive episodes.
 She died in Boswil in 2014 due to an accident.
-Cédric believes mental illness should not be taboo and that he is "proud to be my mother's son."
+Wermuth believes mental illness should not be taboo and that he is "proud to be my mother's son."
 He described her as the "warmest person" he has ever met.

 Wermuth and his wife Anja live in a Minergie-P-Eco certified co-op in Zofingen with their two daughters.
 She is a teacher and translator in Lucerne; Wermuth said he was attracted to her because she was the "first to get him rhetorically under the table."
 He has Swiss and Italian dual citizenship.

 During his childhood and into his adult life, he has admired Rosa Luxemburg, Micheline Calmy-Rey, Ruth Dreifuss, and Alexandria Ocasio-Cortez, and wishes he had Roger Federer's modesty.